wasserman-group/n2v/docs/index.rst

 Cite our work:
 *coming soon*

+n2v is library written by Victor H. Chavez and Yuming Shi.
-This work was supported by a fellowship from The Molecular Sciences Software Institute under NSF grant OAC-1547580.
+Victor H. Chavez is supported by a fellowship from The Molecular Sciences Software Institute under NSF grant OAC-1547580.
+Copyright 2021 Wasserman Group.